evildmp/diataxis-documentation-framework/introduction.rst

    * - *analogy*
      - teaching a small child how to cook
      - a recipe in a cookery book
-     - a reference encyclopaedia article
+     - a reference encyclopedia article
      - an article on culinary social history

 This division makes it obvious to both author and reader what material, and what *kind* of material, goes where.
 It tells the